M. Bhaskar: Early life and career

 Then he started his own production company "Oscar Movies" in 1980.Some of the Bhaskar's hit movies as a director and producer includes Theerpugal Thiruththapadalam, Soolam, Sattathin Thirappu Vizhaa, Chakravarthy.
 He then produced films Vishnu, Kadhal Rojave and Thotta.
 Vishnu is the first movie that Vijay acted in others production.
-Vijay earlier movies were produced by his father.Also Vijay honored his first producer Balaji prabhu during his Jilla movie audio launch in december 2013.
+Vijay earlier movies were produced by his father.
+Also Vijay honored his first producer Balaji prabhu during his Jilla movie audio launch in December 2013.

-M Bhaskar was four times 'Secretary' of "Tamil Film Producers' Council", when his contemporary legends Kovai Chezhian, K Balachander, Bharathiraja and KRG were 'President'.
+M Bhaskar was four times 'Secretary' of "Tamil Film Producers' Council" from (1987-2000), when his contemporary legends Kovai Chezhian, K Balachander, Bharathiraja and KRG were 'President'.
 He also served the 'South Indian Producers' Guild' as Secretary.
 He was also the Vice-president of South Indian Directors' Association.
 He served the 'South Indian Film Chamber of Commerce' for three decades.
 M Bhaskar along with Bharathiraja rose the Tamil Film Producers' Council's funds from a meager INR 26 to INR 2,00,000 during his tenure of service.
 M Bhaskar was considered to one of pillars of Tamil Film Producers' Council for reviving it from the financial crisis.
 He also served as Censor Board Member of Central Board of Film Certification, Government of India for many years.
 He was also an outside expert for sponsored Programme of Doordarshan Kendra, Chennai for a long period.

 Bhaskar initially signed Prashanth for Kadhal Rojavae, but he got offer from S. Shankar for movie Jeans.
 Considering his career Bhaskar agreed to release prashanth from Kadhal Rojavae.
 Then he decided to introduce son of former actress Sheela to debut in his production Kadhal Rojavae also introduced Pooja Kumar as a heroine in 1997.According to the deal signed, Vishnu was not supposed to act in any other film until Kadhal Rojavae had been completed and released.
 However, during production, Vishnu could not wait and starred in a Malayalam film, while Keyaar was still shooting causing a rift between the actor and producer Bhaskar during the making of the project.
 Pooja Kumar, who was crowned Miss India USA in 1995, was selected to make her debut as heroine and during production she was signed and dropped from other Tamil films of the period including V. I. P and Chinna Raja.
 The actress notably returned more than a decade later starring in the lead role in Kamal Haasan's bilingual Vishwaroopam.
 Kadhal Rojavae released after a delay in production in 2000.

-Death
+Personal life and death

+Bhaskar was married to Meena Rani.
+They have two sons and a daughter.
 Bhaskar died on 13 July 2013 at the age of 78 due to a heart attack.
-Bhaskar is survived by his wife Meena Rani, sons Balaji Prabhu, Mariappa Babu, and a daughter Janakipriya.